 Modes are still used in by composers in contemporary music styles such as jazz.

 Often composers use modes when they want to create a certain “feel” to their piece of music.

-Here is the theme tune to well known cartoon The Simpsons, which uses the Lydian Mode to create a characteristically “quirky” feel.
+The theme tune to the well known cartoon The Simpsons uses the Lydian Mode to create a characteristically “quirky” feel.

 Composing Using Music Modes